-If you would like to have a wonderful primer on Colorado’s colorful geology, order a print copy of the award-winning Messages in Stone: Colorado’s Colorful Geology, it’s a perennial favorite of locals and visitors alike.
+If you would like to have a wonderful primer on Colorado’s unique geology, order a print copy of the award-winning Messages in Stone: Colorado’s Colorful Geology, a perennial favorite of locals and visitors alike.

 On all the broad extent of these United States, certainly no region can be found which presents more facts of interest, more opportunities for investigation, and greater possibilities, than the State of Colorado. — Samuel F. Emmons, geologist on the King Survey of the 40th Parallel from California to Colorado from 1867 to 1872; Director of the Rocky Mountain Division of the United States Geological Survey; and the first president of the Colorado Scientific Society, from his inaugural address.